-Your opportunity to be alone with your thoughts will quickly vanish into the endless crowds of people aboard an ocean cruise ship.
+Aboard the typical ocean cruise ship, your opportunity to be alone with your thoughts quickly vanishes into the endless crowds of people.

-Here are some tips for booking your first trip on a freighter ship…
+Here are my tips for booking your first trip on a freighter ship…

 Traveling on a working freight ship is a completely different experience than, say, a 3-day cruise to Cancun.